browser icon

 Mendocino Farms

 Mendocino Farms is one of my favorite lunch spots and will provide options for the vegetarian, vegan, or gluten-free person in your life.
 They offer healthy choices of sandwiches, salads, and soups.
 Plus, their lemonade is pretty tasty.
-Locations are on R Street in the Ice Blocks, in Freeport Blvd in the “New Raley’s” shopping center, and Roseville.
+Locations are on R Street in the Ice Blocks, on Freeport Blvd in the “New Raley’s” shopping center, on Fair Oaks Blvd, and in Roseville.

 Crepeville

 Crepeville is a great place for crepes, but they also serve sandwiches and other breakfast and lunch items.
 I had a California Crepe there and highly recommend it.
 If you’ve already had dinner, go for a dessert crepe.
 The cinnamon roll crepe is my recommendation (get it without walnuts if you’re allergic).
 Crepeville also has a great atmosphere with copper-topped tables and tasty iced tea.
-There’s also a Crepeville in Davis on 3rd Street.
+In addition to Sacramento’s L & 18th St. location, there’s also a Crepeville in Davis on 3rd Street.

 British